cfrankish/SeabirdEnergeticsGit/README.md

 gwf status s1_3*
 ```

-If you get an error mentioning the backend, try to reconfigure this to slurm:
+If you get an error mentioning the backend, reconfigure this to slurm:

 ```
 gwf config set backend slurm